 By Jeffrey Sepúlveda, N.D.

 With the “National Cancer Act”, president Richard Nixon declared the war on cancer in 1971.
 At that time is was believed that by the year 2000 we would have found the cure for this disease.
 In the 44 years since then, a large amount of money and effort has been invested developing new diagnostic techniques and conventional treatments.
 But the war on cancer has not turned out to be as successful as it seems to have been.
 In this regard, a 1997 article published in the prestigious “The New England Journal of Medicine” indicated that, 26 years after the beginning of the war on cancer, the effect on patient mortality of newly developed cancer treatments had been largely disappointing.
 For instance, we have seen that while in 1971 2 out of every 40 women used to develop breast cancer during their lifetime, today 5 out of every 40 women develop it (a 250% increase in the last 44 years).
 We have also seen that for a significant number of cancers (like pancreatic, lung, primary liver, stomach, and the vast majority of metastatic cancers) the prognosis has not improved much in the last 44 years.
 And just as it was in 1971, cancer continues to be our second main cause of death.
 In this regard, the conclusion of the “New England Journal of Medicine” article previously mentioned was that “the most promising approach to the control of cancer is a national commitment to prevention”.
-Unfortunately, conventional medicine continues to focus on the development of new diagnostic techniques and high technology treatments (surgery, chemotherapy and radiotherapy), instead of giving the same emphasis to cancer prevention and to the development of treatments that take into account factors such as nutrition, exercise, and the patient’s mental state.
+Unfortunately, conventional medicine continues to focus on the development of new diagnostic techniques and high technology treatments (surgery, chemotherapy and radiotherapy), instead of giving the same emphasis to cancer prevention and to the development of treatments that integrate fundamental factors such as nutrition, exercise, optimization of sleep, avoidance of toxic exposures, and optimization of the patient’s mental state.

 Cancer treatment is very complicated because cancer is not a disease, but rather a diverse group of many different diseases.
 This complicates the development of effective therapies (including conventional and natural ones), because one that is effective against a particular type of cancer may be totally ineffective against others.
 Additionally, many cancers are multifactorial diseases, which means that factors that by themselves do not cause cancer, when combined with other factors are capable of producing it.
 This significantly complicates the identification of the cause (or causes) of specific cancers, and as a consequence complicates their prevention and treatment.